How to Format Write Protected USB/Pen Drive [7 Ways]

 After this, you can reconnect your USB flash drive or pen drive to your PC again, and you should find the write protection is removed and the device is no longer write-protected.

 #6.
-Change Read-Only Status on Write-Protected USB/Pen Drive
+Change Read-Only or Write-Protected USB/Pen Drive to Normal

 Sometimes, your drive may also get locked or write-protected if you set it as read-only.
 And you can simply change the read-only state to remove the device write protection.

 Note that this method can also be applied to remove the read-only state on your files.

 Step 1.
 Connect your USB or pen drive to PC.

 Step 2.
 Open Windows File Explorer, locate and right-click on the USB which is write-protected, and select "Property".

 Step 3.
 Go to the General tab, uncheck "Read Only", click "Apply" and "OK" to finish.

 After removing write protection on your USB or pen drive, you can directly access the device with ease.
 However, if the USB or pen drive still contains some logical or internal error, you may need to format the device to recognizable again.

 Part 2.
 How to Format Write Protected USB Pen Drive after Fixing the Error